G00376332/52445_Project/README.md

 ## Data set review

 The data set used for this project was downloaded from the UCI Machine Learning Repository.
 This repository contains iris dataset widely used in many publications and research projects across the world.
+The Iris flower data set is a classic, well-known data set example for data mining and data exploration and is traditionally used for classification and prediction

 * Number of Instances: 150 (50 in each of three classes)